Search

 Import the CreativeEditorSDK component in your App.svelte file by adding the following line in the <script> section:

-To render the component in the template section of your App.svelte, add it like this:
+To display the component on your homepage, add it like this to App.svelte:

 <script>